 The aim of the project, which is the largest to ever be carried out in a prison in Europe, was to treat and find LTBI and to stop it before it becomes active.
 At the moment the prison system doesn’t automatically screen prisoners for LTBI.

-Cheryl said: “Whilst it is not possible to get TB from someone with Latent Tuberculosis there is a risk they will go on to develop active tuberculosis which is contagious and can spread quickly in a similar way to a cold or flu, if it’s not caught, isolated and treated early.
-Treating Latent TB is therefore an important part of controlling the disease especially among vulnerable populations such as prisons due inmates living in close proximity to one another.”
+Cheryl said: “Whilst it is not possible to get TB from someone with latent tuberculosis there is a risk they will go on to develop active tuberculosis which is contagious and can spread quickly in a similar way to a cold or flu, if it’s not caught, isolated and treated early.
+Treating latent tuberculosis is therefore an important part of controlling the disease especially among vulnerable populations such as prisons due to inmates living in close proximity to one another.”

 Prisoners who were diagnosed with LTBI were then offered a 12-week course of antibiotics to be taken orally on a daily basis.
 Those who took up the opportunity of treatment also underwent regular blood tests to make sure the drugs were not having an adverse reaction on their body.